Under Trump, WhiteHouse.gov was a disaster. Biden’s team revamped it in 6 weeks

 “We thought that WhiteHouse.gov is a critical tool and we applied our work through that lens,” Flaherty says.
 It also fills reference gaps that social media can’t.
 “For us, social media is critical,” he says.
 “But that doesn’t mean you can’t get the owned platforms right and that they aren’t part of our system of communication.
 We are reaching people wherever they are—and then when they want to find more information, when they want to find out how they see themselves in our agenda, they go to WhiteHouse.gov.”
 The Biden Administration revealed the new, official White House government website at 12:01 p.m. on Inauguration Day.

 The Biden administration brought on creative agency Wide Eye in mid-December to handle the site design.
 Though you may not know Wide Eye’s name, you’ve certainly seen its work: The creative agency has been quietly making its mark on political branding over the past year.
-It designed the branding for Kamala Harris’s primary campaign, the Democratic National Convention, the Biden transition site Build Back Better, and now the official White House site, in collaboration with Flaherty and White House creative director Carahna Magwood.
+It designed the branding for Kamala Harris’s primary campaign, the Democratic National Convention, the Biden transition site Build Back Better, and now the official White House site, in collaboration with Flaherty, White House creative director Carahna Magwood, and senior creative advisor Robyn Kanner.
+Web development firm 10up was a partner on the project.

 The site development was a sprint, according to both Flaherty and Wide Eye founder and creative director Ben Ostrower.
-The teams had a late start: They first met in mid-December with “literally no branding,” Flaherty says, and they workshopped brand direction.
-Both functionally and metaphorically, “accessibility was top of mind,” he says.
+The teams had a late start.
+They first met in mid-December with “literally no branding,” Flaherty says.

+This was in part because the entire transition process was delayed.
+The General Services Administration didn’t ascertain Biden’s win and launch the formal transition process until November 24, which restricted the Biden transition from coordinating with the federal government.
+Even so, “it took some time for gears to turn after that,” says Andrew Nacin, a web developer formerly with the U.S. Digital Service who led the WhiteHouse.gov effort for the Biden-Harris transition team.
+The Biden team finally gained access to the Trump administration’s WhiteHouse.gov contractors around January 6, according to Nacin.
+But by that time, they had built most of the site on their own.

+The lack of coordination was unprecedented.
+No new administration had built the WhiteHouse.gov site from scratch before Inauguration—until now, says Nacin.
+He adds that small changes, like adding pronoun options to the White House contact form, “required us to gingerly work with the Trump administration just days before inauguration to update the backend systems that handle letters to the President.”
+Ultimately the team built the site in six weeks, a process which Nacin says would normally take six months.

+The website brand is itself a contrast to that process.
+Both functionally and metaphorically, “accessibility was top of mind,” according to Flaherty.
 Ostrower says, “Our whole pitch, that we assembled in about two to three days, was the idea that the White House is the people’s house.”
 The people’s house concept formed the foundation of the brand, and from there the Wide Eye team mocked up the site design in 72 hours.
 That approachability plays out in a renewed emphasis on digital accessibility and in the visual brand, both of which draw a contrast to the previous administration.

 The site introduces new features like high-contrast dark mode and large text options, which are both important for legibility and are especially important for users with visual impairments.
 It brought back a Spanish language version of the site, retired by the Trump administration, and features new details like inclusive pronoun dropdowns for its contact menu.
 Flaherty’s team also conducted a content audit.
 “We took down anything that gave the wrong impression of what our administration is about,” he says.